Sign In / Sign Out

 Both freshman and new transfer students from any major are welcome to register for the course.

-LIA 294 Veteran Student Success
+LIA 294 Student Success for Veterans

 The course is limited to 19 students, so please register early.
 You will need department consent to enroll.
 Email Steven Borden to request permission to enroll and receive the section number (SLN).
 Please include your ASU ID# in the email.